nbrest/kamehouse/troubleshoot-issues.md

 * Setup a **vnc server** (I use **tightvnc** on **windows** and the **native desktop sharing tool in ubuntu**) running in the same server as the application. *Unlock screen and wake-up screen are done through vncdotool*.
 * Install **vncdotool** (follow https://vncdotool.readthedocs.io/en/latest/install.html) in the same server that runs the application.
 Test it to make sure you can execute commands through it using the command line.
-* Encode user password with base64 for the user and store it in a file specified by the property *unlock.screen.pwd.file*.
+* Encrypt the user password with kamehouse keys and store it in a file specified by the property *unlock.screen.pwd.file*.
 This file should be readable only by the user, hidden from anyone else.
-The application will decode and type this password to unlock the screen.
-(I have a task to encrypt this and store it in a db)
+The application will decrypt and type this password to unlock the screen.
+Check below how to create the encrypted file.
-* If the vnc server is configured with a password (it should!), also set the file pointed by *vnc.server.pwd.file* with the vnc server password encoded.
+* If the vnc server is configured with a password (it should!), also set the file pointed by *vnc.server.pwd.file* with the vnc server password encrypted.
 This password will be used by vncdo to execute the commands through vnc.
-Again, this file contains an encoded password so it should be only readable by the user owning this process.
-(Have a task to encrypt this password and store it in the db)
+Again, this file contains an encrypted password so it should be only readable by the user owning this process.
+Check below how to create the encrypted file.
 * Make sure vncdo in installed to */usr/local/bin/vncdo* in **linux** or update `VncDoSystemCommand.java` to point to where it is installed.
 Using just vncdo without the absolute path got me command not found. *It needs the absolute path* or some other fix.
 * Using a vnc server and vncdotool is the only way I found to unlock the screen remotely on **windows** (also works on **ubuntu**).
 If you are reading this and have a better solution, please contact me at brest.nico@gmail.com
 * *Lock screen command on linux relies on gnome-screensaver-command* to do the lock.